rstolpe/Stolpe-Webpage/Documentation/NightlyReleaseNotes.md

 ## User
 - Now you can write the group name, computer name etc. and you will get autosuggestion on computers or groups that exists in your AD in a dropdown list.
 - Replaced some text with icons instead to make the GUI to look better
-- Added delete button in front of the groups that the user is a member of in the table
+- Added delete button infront of the groups that the user is a member of in the table
 - When adding user to a new group it will verify if the user already are a member or not.

 ### Computer